-A quick fix for the VPN does not work over 3G problem is to check your internet connection.
-Windows users reported that limited/inactive internet connection can cause VPN problem.
+A quick fix for the VPN does not work over 3G problem is to check your Internet connection.
+Windows users reported that limited/inactive Internet connection can cause a VPN problem.

-- Follow the prompts to complete uninstall of the 3G software.
+- Follow the prompts to complete the uninstall of the 3G software.

 - After the uninstall, insert the modem stick and follow the prompts to install the 3G software.

-- Hence, connect to the internet and try to use the VPN afterwards
+- Hence, connect to the internet and try to use the VPN afterward.

-Note: Alternatively, you may also reinstall the VPN client on your PC, and then access the internet afterwards.
+Follow the above steps to reinstall your 3G software.
+Alternatively, you may also reinstall the VPN client on your PC, and then access the Internet afterward.

-Manually configuring your computer with other DNS server addresses fixes the VPN does not work over 3G issue, and enjoy faster connection speeds.
+Manually configuring your computer with other DNS server fixes the VPN does not work over 3G issues and helps you enjoy faster connection speeds.